Last Updated on 9 March, 2021 by Veronica

 What is the North Coast 500?

-The NC500 is 500 miles, roughly 800 kilometers, long and it allows you to visit the most remote places of Scotland and of the Highlands.
+The NC500 is 500 miles, roughly 800 kilometers, long, and it allows you to visit the most remote places of Scotland and the Highlands.

-You will enjoy beautiful landscapes, see animals in their natural habitats, take hundreds of photos, drive by non-beginner roads, and make many, many stops.
+You will enjoy beautiful landscapes, see animals in their natural habitats, take hundreds of photos, drive-by non-beginner roads, and make many stops.

-We advise to travel the North Coast 500 in 5 or 7 days so that you can enjoy it with peace of mind and appreciate the taste of the Northern Highlands.
+We advise traveling the North Coast 500 in 5 or 7 days so that you can enjoy it with peace of mind and appreciate the taste of the Northern Highlands.

-Below, we propose 5 stages, which can be adapted to your preference, in order to get the most out of the North Coast 500!
+Below, we propose 5 stages, which can be adapted to your preference to get the most out of the North Coast 500!

 Stage 1 Inverness – Applecross – Torridon

-We begin this stage having visited Inverness the day before.
-We left this day only for the visit to “House of Fraser the Scottish Kiltmakers”.
-This is the place where kilts are made in the traditional way.
+We begin this stage by having visited Inverness the day before.
+However, we left this day only to visit “House of Fraser, the Scottish Kiltmakers.”
+This is the place where kilts are traditionally made.

-First, they show you a video of famous moments in which a kilt has been used and then you can see the exhibition that they have.
+First, they show you a video of famous moments in which a kilt has been used, and then you can see their exhibition.
 You can also see a live demonstration of how they make the kilts.

 It’s an interesting visit where you can learn a little more about the Highland culture.